dms-view/dms-view.github.io/dataupload.md

 # How to load your data

 Once you have your input files hosted, you can load the data into <a href="https://dms-view.github.io" target="_blank">`dms_view`</a> by filling in the form fields on the front page.
-The [data file](#data-file) form field is above the site dot plot, the [protein file](#protein-structure) form field is above the protein structure and the [metadata file](#metadata-file) form field is above the metadata section at the bottom of the site.
+The [data file](#data-file) form field is above the site plot, the [protein file](#protein-structure) form field is above the protein structure and the [description file](#description-file) form field is above the description section at the bottom of the site.

 All of the data files are saved in the URL.
 Once the data is loaded, you can share this new URL with others and _your_ data will load for them.